 Now that we have aligned this camera, we may need to perform the same operation for other cameras in the studio.
 When using multiple cameras in the studio or location, it is important that the other cameras are matched to this aligned camera.
 This will ensure that scene to scene and camera to camera images look similar.
 Since no two cameras are identical, it is unreliable to simply upload the settings from one camera to another.
 The only way to match cameras effectively is to adjust the matrix settings of each camera using the same precision test chart under identical lightning conditions.
-One method to provide a consistent look is to follow the above procedure for camera alignment, set the exposure levels, set the white balance and then align the colors on the vectorscope.
+Following the above procedure for camera alignment, setting the exposure levels, white balance and then aligning the colors on the vectorscope is one method.
+But, this process of camera matching can be greatly simplified by using the CaptureVu feature of the WFM7120.
+The CaptureVu feature will save a complete frame of video data to a buffer memory.
+This saved data can be reconstituted into any one of the trace or picture displays.
+The stored data is displayed as a yellow trace so that it can be easily compared with the live trace.
+Figure 15 shows how a previously aligned camera is compared to another camera still to be adjusted.
+The user can then adjust this next camera so that it closely matches the previously aligned camera.
+The CaptureVu data can also be saved to a USB memory stick on the front of the